iyifr/iyifr/README.md

 Building cool things..

-I'm exploring systems programming with C and Zig by diving into the Linux Kernel.
+I'm exploring systems programming with C and Zig.

-I enjoy studying tasteful abstractions in the computer world, writing about them and attempting to apply learnings to fields i'm interested in.
+I enjoy studying tasteful abstractions in the computer world, writing about them and applying learnings to fields i'm interested in.